List of Mega Man characters: Yellow Devil

-The Yellow Devil is a powerful combat robot which Dr. Wily created.
+The Yellow Devil is a powerful combat robot which Dr. Wily created, and appears as the first fortress boss in the first game.
 Its body is made from a shape-memory alloy, allowing it to split into multiple pieces and reform elsewhere.
 At the center of its body is a single mechanical eye, which keeps the body together and is its sole weakness.
 The Yellow Devil is a recurring boss character throughout the series, with several successors and offshoots appearing in other games, such as the Yellow Devil MK-II in Mega Man 3, the Green Devil in Mega Man 8, and the Block Devil in Mega Man 10.
 Variants also appear in other series, including the Shadow Devil in Mega Man X5 and the Rainbow Devil in Mega Man Zero.
+The original Yellow Devil appears as a stage hazard on the Wily Castle stage in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
+Ultimate.
+It appears periodically through battles on the stage, attacking in the same manner as the original Mega Man.
+It is able to be defeated, producing a large explosion that harms all players except the one who defeated it.

 Early Western media referred to the Yellow Devil as the "Rock Monster", a change made due to Nintendo's policies regarding religious figures and names.
 However, the "Devil" name has since been used in recent American releases.
 The Mega Man/Sonic the Hedgehog crossover produced by Archie Comics featured the Chaos Devil, a being combining the Yellow Devil with Chaos.